isomerpages/enterprisesg-switch/example-resource/events-and-initiatives/_posts/2023-04-14-post-27 Apr 2023 | Influencer Marketing: Maximising your ROI with limited budgets.md

 As marketing budgets tighten and reaching customers is more challenging than before, marketing campaigns need to deliver on visibility, engagement, and ultimately conversions.

 At this webinar, powered by Wizly, Nisarg Shah, Co-founder and CEO of affable.ai, will demonstrate how influencer marketing can be a viable marketing tactic as well as how you can get started, particularly when budgets are challenging.

-Event details

-📅 Date: Thursday, 27 April 2023

-⌚ Time: 11am–12pm (SGT)

-📍 Venue: SWITCH Platform (Livestream)

-To attend the webinar, log into the SWITCH Platform or register for your FREE Digital Trade Pass at [https://community.switchsg.org/register](https://community.switchsg.org/register) to join us!

 In this session, Nisarg will cover: